luisfurquim/goose/README.md

    Goose.Logf(7, "Index: %#v", d.Index)

-   // Logs will be actually printed only if the first parameter (the log level) is less equal than the log level indicated by the goose variable.
+   // Logs will be actually printed only if the first parameter (the message's log level) is lower or equal than the current log level indicated by the Goose variable.
 Remember to never use the zero value, like Goose.Logf(0,...), as we want to make the log level 0 to print no debug messages at all.

+// You may set multiple loggers if you need finer control on the verbosity

+type T1 struct {

+...

+}

+type T2 struct {

+...

+}

+var GooseT1 goose.Alert

+var GooseT2 goose.Alert

+...

+   GooseT1 = goose.Alert(1) // Only error messages will be logged

+   GooseT2 = goose.Alert(3) // More verbosity...

+...

+   GooseT1.Logf(2, "Final Off=%d (%o)", d.Buf.Off, d.Buf.Off) // not printed

+   ...

+   GooseT2.Logf(2, "Index: %#v", d.Index) // printed